All 11 Survive After Plane Makes Emergency Landing in Atlantic Ocean Near Bahamas

 1-Minute Brief

-The successful rescue highlights the coordination between the pilot and military crews in emergency situations at sea.
+The successful rescue highlights the coordination between the pilot and military responders in averting fatalities during a high-risk ocean emergency.

 Key Facts

-- Ian Nixon, a veteran pilot from the Bahamas, landed the plane in the Atlantic Ocean without serious injuries to those aboard.
+- Ian Nixon, a veteran pilot from the Bahamas, landed the plane in the Atlantic Ocean after an emergency.

-- The survivors spent about five hours on a life raft before being rescued by the US Air Force off Florida's coast.
+- Survivors spent about five hours on a life raft before being rescued by the US Air Force.

 What Happened

 A plane carrying 11 people made an emergency landing in the Atlantic Ocean near the Bahamas.
-All aboard survived and were rescued by a US Air Force crew after spending hours on a life raft.
+All aboard were rescued by a US Air Force unit after spending several hours on a life raft.

 Why It Matters